Online clinician training platform with evidence-based core competency training on HIV prevention, screening, diagnosis, care, and key populations.

 - Centers for Disease Control and Prevention (CDC)

 Federal agency within HHS responsible for promotion of health and well-being of Americans.
-It houses large domestic and global programs in HIV surveillance and prevention, and is a major partner in the Ending the HIV Epidemic initiative.

 - AETC National Coordinating Resource Center (NCRC)